Baby baths, hair washing and nail trimming

 Don't use any lotions on your baby, and especially avoid adult products.
 Some people use a little bit of rubbing alcohol on the cord or at the site of a circumcision, as recommended by your doctor or midwife, after each bath.

 Once the umbilical cord stump has fallen off, you can graduate to baths.
-Your baby doesn't need a bath every day -- two to three times a week is fine, unless your baby is particularly messy.
+Your baby doesn't need a bath every day - 2 to 3 times a week is fine, unless your baby is particularly messy.

 Whether you bathe your baby in a baby bath, the sink or the bath is up to you.
 But considering that babies are slippery when wet, some parents feel better able to handle giving a bath in the smaller space of a baby bath or the sink.